Audio Conferencing in Microsoft Teams

 You only need to set up Audio Conferencing for people who plan to schedule or lead meetings.
 Meeting attendees who dial in don't need any licenses assigned to them or other setup.

-After attendees have joined meeting, they can also dial out and invite other callers into a Teams meeting.
-See Dialing out from a Teams meeting so other people can join it for more information.
+After attendees join the meeting, they can also dial out and invite other callers into a Teams meeting.
+For more information, see Dialing out from a Teams meeting so other people can join it.

 What does it cost?